Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Introduction

 Fix a factorization type $\mathbf d=(d_1,\dots,d_s)$ with $n=\prod_i d_i$, let $\Sigma_{\mathbf d}\subset \mathbb{P}^{n-1}$ be the Segre variety, and denote by $G_{\mathbf d}\subset \mathrm{PGL}_n$ its stabilizer (Definition \ref{def:segrestab}).

-\begin{question} Our central questions addressed in this paper are summarized as follows: \begin{enumerate} \item How to address/define quantum entanglement in a Severi--Brauer fibration $\pi:SB(\mathcal A)\to X$? \item When does $SB(A)$ contain a relative Segre subscheme of type $\mathbf d$ (when does the associated $\mathrm{PGL}_n$-torsor admit a reduction to $G_{\mathbf d}$)?
-In terms of quantum information, when does $SB(\mathcal A)$ admit a family of globally compatible product states? \item When it does not, what obstructs such a globalization?
-What are consistent views of such obstructions in quantum information theory? \end{enumerate} \end{question}
+\begin{question} We address the following questions. \begin{enumerate} \item How should quantum entanglement be defined for a Severi--Brauer fibration $\pi:SB(\mathcal A)\to X$? \item When does $SB(\mathcal A)$ contain a relative Segre subscheme of type $\mathbf d$?
+Equivalently, when does the associated torsor under $\mathrm{PGL}_n$ admit a reduction to $G_{\mathbf d}$? \item When such a reduction does not exist, what is the obstruction, and how should it be interpreted in quantum information? \end{enumerate} \end{question}

-Unlike the standard (untwisted) setting in which a tensor-product background is fixed from the outset, here the subsystem choice itself is a genuine local-to-global datum: although $\Sigma_{\mathbf d}$ is visible after any local trivialization $SB(A)|_U\simeq\mathbb{P}^{n-1}\times U$, the twisting of the family may prevent these local product-state loci from gluing.
-This issue is structurally significant.
-In the absence of a globally well-defined product-state locus, it is not possible to formulate -- uniformly over $X$ -- quantum entanglement, nor to develop its associated relative geometric framework.
+Unlike the standard untwisted setting, the subsystem choice is itself a local-to-global datum.
+After a local trivialization $SB(\mathcal A)|_U\simeq\mathbb P^{n-1}\times U$, the Segre variety $\Sigma_{\mathbf d}$ appears in each fiber.
+The twisting of the family may nevertheless prevent these local loci of product states from gluing.
+Without a global locus of product states, there is no uniform notion of product versus entangled states over $X$.